Hibbert House: Military Headquarters

-Recent history
+Purchase by Jamaican government

-Hibbert House was purchased by the Jamaican government in 1872 for five thousand pounds Sterling.
-Kingston became the permanent seat of the Jamaica legislation and Hibbert house was used as the Offices of Colonial Secretary until 1960.
+Hibbert House was purchased by the Jamaican government in 1872 for £5000 Sterling.
+Kingston became the permanent seat of the Jamaica legislation and Hibbert House was used as the Offices of Colonial Secretary until 1960.

+Current use

 Since 1983, Headquarters House has been used as the head office of the Jamaica National Heritage Trust.
 The building has survived social, political and structural changes as well as the forces of nature to become a truly national historic treasure, worthy of preservation.